Manish047/Profile-Card-CSS/README.md

 # Profile-Card-CSS

-## A sample profile template made using vanilla CSS3 and a little bit of javascript
+## A sample profile template made using vanilla CSS3 and a little bit of javascript.

 ### What does it cover?